grafana/tempo/docs/sources/tempo/operations/traceql-metrics.md

 { resource.service.name = "foo" && status = error } | rate()
 ```

-In this case we are rating the erroring spans in the service `foo`.
+In this case, we are calculating the rate of the erroring spans coming from the service `foo`.
+Rate is a `spans/sec` quantity.
 Combined with the `by()` operator, this can be even more powerful!

 ```
 { resource.service.name = "foo" && status = error } | rate() by (span.http.route)
 ```

-Now, we are still rating the erroring spans in the service "foo" but the metrics have been broken
+Now, we are still rating the erroring spans in the service `foo` but the metrics have been broken
-down by http endpoint.
+down by HTTP endpoint.
 This might let you determine that `/api/sad` had a higher rate of erroring
-spans than `/api/happy` for example.
+spans than `/api/happy`, for example.

 ## Enable and use TraceQL metrics